 1962 The British revue opening at the John Golden Theatre is definitely Beyond the Fringe.
 It runs 673 performances and stars Dudley Moore, Peter Cook, Jonathan Miller, and Alan Bennett, operating on the periphery of all things normal and straitlaced.

-1992 John Leguizamo's second major one-man show, Spic-O-Rama, opens at the Westside Theatre.
-His first show, Mambo Mouth, opened in 1991 and it won him an Obie Award.
+1992 John Leguizamo's second major solo show, Spic-O-Rama, opens at the Westside Theatre.
+His first show, Mambo Mouth, opened in 1991 and won him an Obie Award.
 The new show, in which he looks at his family from a childhood perspective, runs 80 performances.
-Leguizamo makes his Broadway debut in 1998 in another one-man show called, Freak, which earns him Tony nominations for Best Play and Best Actor in a Play.
+Leguizamo makes his Broadway debut in 1998 in another solo show called, Freak, which earns him Tony nominations for Best Play and Best Actor in a Play.

 2011 David Henry Hwang's Chinglish, a comedy about an Ohio businessman selling his goods in China—where there is mutual misunderstanding of language and business etiquette—opens on Broadway at the Longacre Theatre.
 The play, performed in English and Mandarin (with projected English supertitles), stars Jennifer Lim and Gary Wilmes.